chrisbeldam/Linguamatics/README.md

 All Code is currently working on Mac OS Mojave

-Install Instructions
+Prerequisite Python/Software Installs

-Install Python 3.7 if not already installed on machine Install Pip (Linux sudo apt install python-pip?)
+1) Install Python 3.7 if not already installed on machine
+2) Install Pip (sudo apt-get install python-pip python-dev build-essential and sudo pip install --upgrade pip should work for Linux? )
-Install Pipenv (sudo apt install pipenv should work for linux?)
+3) Install Pipenv (sudo apt install pipenv should work for Linux?)

+Project Installation Instructions

 1) Download Repository From Github
 2) CD into directory
-3) In Run pipenv shell
+3) Run 'pipenv shell' in command line (activates a virtual environment)
-4) Run pipenv install to download all pip packages
+4) Run 'pipenv install' to download all pip packages from piplock file
-5) python manage.py runserver
+5) Run 'python manage.py runserver'
 6) Code should then run fine